UIBoard/tools/Drafts/Prior art.md

 [^Green 1989]: Green, Thomas RG.
 "Cognitive dimensions of notations." *People and computers V* (1989): 443-460.
 [^Blackwell 2001]: Blackwell, Alan F., et al. "Cognitive dimensions of notations: Design tools for cognitive technology." *International Conference on Cognitive Technology*.
 Springer, Berlin, Heidelberg, 2001.
 [^Moody 2009]: Moody, Daniel.
 "The “physics” of notations: toward a scientific basis for constructing visual notations in software engineering." *IEEE Transactions on software engineering* 35.6 (2009): 756-779.

-#### UI Storyboards

-The research papers that are probably the most closely related to this work are the ones on Doppio [^Chi 2015], DemoScript [^Chi 2016], and StoryDroid [^Chen 2019].
-Doppio is a tool to visualize the flow between GUI screens that happens during user interactions.
-Its main drawbacks are that its users need to manually execute every possible user interaction path to create a storyboard visualization of them.
-Chi further developed this idea and also created DemoScript [^Chi 2016] which allows developers to write down textual scripts to define UI interaction flows.
-But the same drawback is still that in addition to the fully written app, one also needs to write these scripts to generate a storyboard.

-In that regard, Chen et al. [^Chen 2019] proposed some interesting new ways to overcome this barrier and automate the creation of storyboards.
-They discuss how stochastic GUI testing tools like STOAT [^Su 2017] can automatically create activity transition graphs (ATGs) from which a storyboard can be generated.
-They go even further and show how their own tool StoryDroid is even better at the creation of ATGs using only static language analysis.
-In addition to the effectiveness of the ATG extraction, they also perform user studies to show the usefulness of such storyboards for information retrieval of small applications.
-For the graphical representation of bigger graphs, however, "STORYDROID needs to provide a better strategy to visualize it" [^Chen 2019].

-[^Chi 2015]: Chi, Pei-Yu, Sen-Po Hu, and Yang Li.
-"Doppio: Tracking ui flows and code changes for app development." *Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems*.
-2018.
-[^Chi 2016]: Chi, Pei-Yu, Yang Li, and Björn Hartmann.
-"Enhancing cross-device interaction scripting with interactive illustrations." *Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems*.
-2016.
-[^Su 2017]: Su, Ting, et al. "Guided, stochastic model-based GUI testing of Android apps."
-Proceedings of the 2017 11th Joint Meeting on Foundations of Software Engineering.
-2017.
-[^Chen 2019]: Chen, Sen, et al. "Storydroid: Automated generation of storyboard for Android apps." *2019 IEEE/ACM 41st International Conference on Software Engineering (ICSE)*.
-IEEE, 2019.

 ### Industry